nsoft/jesterj/code/ingest/licenses/Apache-2.0/woodstox-core-6.4.0/README.txt

 Copy of Notice File
 -------------------
-There is no Notice file for this version of stream
+There is no Notice file for this version of woodstox-core

 This was verified at: